stianst/keycloak-dashboard/README.md

 One thing to remember is GitHub rate-limits API requests, so updating the data to frequently can temporarily block you.

+Generally when contributing you should not include the updates to `data.json`, as this is updated every 6 hours by a GitHub Action.

 ## Generating the dashboard

 Dashboard uses the cached data to create the static dashboard.
 You can either run this class from your IDE, or with